AlekseySh/comp/Readme.md

-# Instruction to reproduce 3d place solution (team: gusi-lebedi).
+# INSTRUCTION to reproduce 3d place solution (team: gusi-lebedi).

 1. [Download](https://drive.google.com/file/d/1qhKx_vOchuBijy44TYB_2midGDhyUoOp/view?usp=sharing)
 base dataset and files collected and processed by us.
 Unzip and put this folder in the root of project folder.
-If you want to generate files in `_processed` from scratch, you can delete them and than use `notebooks/additional_data_preprocessing.ipynb` (see `data exploration` section below for more details).
+To see how we generated this files you can run  `notebooks/additional_data_preprocessing.ipynb` (see `data exploration` section below for more details).

 2. Having all needed files, you can generate `train*.pkl` and `test*.pkl`